-Course Title Level 3 Construction Level 3 Drama Level 3 Engineering Entry Completion of: Level 2 Wood Technology Level 2 Engineering Level 2 Construction 14 credits in Level 2 Drama.
-Experience in theatre/drama performance or HELA approval.
-14 credits at Level 2 Engineering Qualification NCEA Level 3 Building Construction and Allied Trade Skills NCEA Level 3 NCEA Level 3 Assessment By Unit Standards 18 credits internally assessed By Achievement Standards Up to 22 credits internally assessed 4 credits externally assessed By Achievement Standards & Unit Standards 12 Unit standards 6 Achievement standards Content Students will learn advanced skills in the building trade and will complete 2 quality projects, as well as working through a range of theory based assignments on: Safe working practises Develop knowledge of material's Mathematics in the building industry Interpret scripted text to integrate drama techniques in performance Devise and perform a drama to realise a concept Interpret a prescribed text to demonstrate knowledge of a theatre form or period Demonstrate understanding of the work of a drama or theatre theorist or practioner Perform a substantial acting role in a significant production Apply skills in production such as makeup, stage management, set design, lighting, sound, costume.
-Students will undertake the task of integrating components into manufacture and construction of a gas turbine engine.
-Contact Mr M. North Mrs R. Clist Mr M. North
+Course Title Level 3 Construction Level 3 Design & Visual Communication (Graphics) Level 3 Drama Entry Completion of: Level 2 Wood Technology Level 2 Engineering Level 2 Construction Successful completion of Level 2 Design & Visual Communication or approval by HOD 14 credits in Level 2 Drama.
+Experience in theatre/drama performance or drama teacher approval.
+Qualification NCEA Level 3 Building Construction and Allied Trade Skills NCEA Level 3 NCEA Level 3 Assessment By Unit Standards18 credits internally assessed By Achievement Standards 12 credits internally assessed 4 credits externally assessed By Achievement Standards Up to 22 credits internally assessed 4 credits externally assessed Content Students will learn advanced skills in the building trade and will complete 2 quality projects, as well as working through a range of theory based assignments on: • Safe working practises • Develop knowledge of material's • Mathematics in the building industry There will be a fee to cover the cost of take home materials used by the student on this course.
+You will work from a starting point of your own choice using a wide variety of different media to explore the design elements.
+You will then design an exhibition of your own work that you have completed in your product design project.
+Interpret scripted text to integrate drama techniques in performance Devise and perform a drama to realise a concept Interpret a prescribed text to demonstrate knowledge of a theatre form or period Demonstrate understanding of the work of a drama or theatre theorist or practioner Perform a substantial acting role in a significant production Apply skills in production such as makeup, stage management, set design, lighting, sound, costume Contact Mr L. Dainty Mr L. Dainty Mrs K. Reynolds

-Course Title Level 3 English: Academic Level 3 English: General Level 3 Geography Entry Entry requires 14 credits, including external credits in Year 12 and Level 2 U.E Literacy credits (5 reading, 5 writing), or HELA approval.
+Course Title Level 3 Engineering Level 3 English: Academic Level 3 English: General Entry 14 credits at Level 2 Engineering.
+Entry requires 14 credits, including external credits in Year 12 and Level 2 UE Literacy credits (5 reading, 5 writing), or HoD approval.
 No prerequisite.
-Recommended for those students who want to gain U.E Literacy credits.
-11 credits in Level 2 Geography or HELA approval.
-Qualification NCEA Level 3 NCEA Level 3 NCEA Level 3 Assessment By Achievement Standards 14 credits internally assessed 8 credits externally assessed (option of 4 extra credits) By Achievement Standards & Unit Standards 16 credits internally assessed By Achievement Standards 14 credits internally assessed 8 credits externally assessed Content Response to studied written texts Response to studied visual or oral texts Response to unfamiliar texts Produce a selection of fluent and coherent writing Respond critically to significant connections across texts Create a visual OR an oral text Produce a selection of crafted writing Oral presentation Report writing Interview skills Personal Reading (depending on credits needed) Geographic environment Omaha Beach Skills - mapping, graphing and valuing Planning an event Contemporary issues Global study Contact Mr D. George Mr D. George Mr T. Baker
+Recommended for those students who want to gain UE Literacy credits.
+Qualification NCEA Level 3 NCEA Level 3 NCEA Level 3 Assessment By Unit Standards • 18 credits By Achievement Standards 14 credits internally assessed 8 credits externally assessed (option of 4 extra credits) By Achievement Standards & Unit Standards • 16 credits internally assessed Content Students will undertake the task of fabricating from basic materials a working model steam engine.
+There will be a fee to cover the cost of take home materials used by the student on this course.
+Response to studied written texts Response to studied visual or oral texts Response to unfamiliar texts Produce a selection of fluent and coherent writing Respond critically to significant connections across texts Create a visual OR an oral text Produce a selection of crafted writing Oral presentation Report writing Interview skills Personal Reading (depending on credits needed) Contact Mr L. Dainty Mr D. George Mr D. George